 Nevertheless, parents who aren’t in a comfortable financial situation do not deserve to be berated for choosing conventional foods.
 Furthermore, the fact that there is no justification for guilt in forgoing organic is a crucial message that needs to go viral.
 The arbitrary shaming of parents doing the best they can to nourish their children is detestable and needs to end.
 The goal should be for children and adults to consume plenty of fruits and vegetables as part of a varied and nutritious diet, organics not necessary.

 Like any other parent, I would forgo anything for the safety and well-being of my children; indeed I would give my life.
 My wallet isn’t the primary dictator of my food purchases.
-As I’ve said before, I boycott organic because I’m a critical thinker and a science advocate.
+As I’ve said before in a post on the Yuan Pay Group blog, I boycott organic because I’m a critical thinker and a science advocate.
 My conscience won’t allow me to pay a premium for the Big Organic Scam.

 While I’m not a psychiatrist, I can empathize with such comments questioning my love for my children.
 People like this have invested heavily in the organic-equals-natural and natural-is-better dogma.
 These investments are not only financial but intensely emotional.
 To accept that there is no evidence to support the thousands of dollars and unquantifiable sentiment would shatter this unrealistic worldview.
 The only way to uphold this fragile ideology is to dehumanize people like me and attack our motives as parents.
 After all, any psychologically normal mother with financial freedom would use her money to maximize her children’s health.
 This is Darwinism in action; indeed this instinct to protect one’s offspring is far more “natural” than any heirloom crop.
 I stand by using my purchasing power to teach my kids critical and science-based thinking.